LeeHowes/CPP/paper_framework_sources/p2203_bulk_schedule.md

 They are all user-facing as well as implementation-details.
 In the `get_execution_policy` model each of these can communicate a policy to the prior algorithm.

-You may ask, surely these algorithms are communicating single values rather than bulk, and that is true.
+These algorithms are communicating single values rather than bulk.
-Both are valid.
-If we want to be sure that we can implement a completion signal safely, that is useful.
+If we want to be sure that we can implement a completion signal safely, that is useful because it allows the executor to guarantee safe communication with the next executor.

 If `set_value` is to be called on the last completing task, and we know that the next algorithm constructed a receiver that is safe to call in a `par_unseq` agent, then the prior agent is safe to call it from its last completing `par_unseq` agent.
 If not, then the executor has to setup a `par` agent to make that call from, because that is the most general method for chaining work across different contexts.

-This might imply that we need `get_bulk_execution_policy` and `get_scalar_execution_policy` or a similar pairing, representing the `set_next` and `set_value` calls separately, for their different meanings, but it should be clear that we can propagate this through a receiver chain to allow bulk agents to optimise their execution patterns tightly.
+This is why we need `get_bulk_execution_policy` and `get_execution_policy`, representing the `set_next` and `set_value` calls separately, for their different meanings.
+Both propagate through a receiver chain via `tag_invoke` forwarding.

 Another future use case reason for doing it this way is the potential for compiler help.
-Imagine somethingm like:
+Imagine something like:
 ```
 bulk_schedule(exec, size, bulk_transform([]() [[with_compiler_generated_policy]] {...}))
 ```